binocarlos/vpc/README.md

 I figured to use etcd and configure the whitelist from watching a path.

-vpc is the api to do this - it uses [iptables-boilerplate](https://github.com/bmaeser/iptables-boilerplate) with modifications to allow docker to run OK.
+vpc is an api to do this - it uses [iptables-boilerplate](https://github.com/bmaeser/iptables-boilerplate).

 ## installation